 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

 Potato (Lat.
 Solanum tuberosum) is a plant of the Solanaceae family native to the South American Andes.
 An underground tuber is used in the diet, and after the discovery of America, this plant has conquered the world.

 Raw tubers contain on average 75% water, 18.2% starch, 2% protein, 1.5% sugar, 1% cellulose, 0.1% fat, 0.2% acid.
-It is an excellent source of complex carbohydrates (starches), vitamins C and B, do not contain cholesterol and salt (NaCl), and contains the necessary minerals such as potassium, magnesium, and iron.
+It is an excellent source of complex carbohydrates (starches), vitamins C and B, does not contain cholesterol and salt (NaCl) and contains the necessary minerals such as potassium, magnesium, and iron.

 Stolons are underground lateral stems, and they grow horizontally.
 The thickening of the stolon develops a tuber that is a modified part of the underground stem – the stolon.
 It is the main reserve organ of potatoes and is used for wintering and reproduction.
 The tuber cutter is in different colors from yellow to purple, and the flesh is usually white to yellow, sometimes purple depending on the variety.